marcoshaber99/frederHaber/README.md

 ### Backend Setup (`frederHaber/server`)
 1. Navigate to `frederHaber/server` directory.
 2. Run `npm install` to install the backend dependencies.
-3. Create a `.env` file based on the `.env_example.txt` file provided.
+3. Create a `.env` file based on the `env_example.txt` file provided.
 Replace the placeholders with actual values
 4. Run `npm run dev` to start the server.

 ### Frontend Setup (`frederHaber/client`)